Kashiwara0205/PokotarouDocs/docs/lets_pokotarou.md

 ```

-## Add Method
+## Import(require ruby file in pokotarou)
-If you want to add method which run in yml.
+If you want to require ruby file and add method which run in yml.
 You can add method.
 Let's see the follwoing example.